AKapaldo/akapaldo.github.io/_pages/resume.md

 Supporting all aspects of managing the lifecycle of Federal records, including creation, capture, retrieval, operations, and disposition.

-- Design and implement SharePoint 2016 pages and assist in the transition from SharePoint 2010.
+- Design and implement SharePoint 2016 pages and assist in the transition from SharePoint 2010.<br>
-- Perform searches and record requests for EEOICP Act, Privacy Act, and Freedom of Information Act.
+- Perform searches and record requests for EEOICP Act, Privacy Act, and Freedom of Information Act.<br>
-- Protect and identify sensitive information from unauthorized disclosure according to policy and regulatory guidance.
+- Protect and identify sensitive information from unauthorized disclosure according to policy and regulatory guidance.<br>
 </div>
 </div>